THE VIDEOTESTIMONY FOR CONDOMINIUMS

 - access the program settings

-2 - The settings of the program
+2 - Program settings

-In this settings page, you will have to set the address of the network camera (or more precisely, of its RTSP video stream), and choose how many key keepers will have to give their authorization before a decryption is possible.
+In this settings page, you will have to set the address of the network camera (or more precisely, of its RTSP video stream), and choose how many key guardians will have to give their authorization before a decryption is possible.

 3 - Management of Key Guardians